microsoft/fluentui/packages/react-components/react-persona/Spec.md

 There are three alignment variants:

-- start: Content on the left and text on the right.
+- after: Content on the left and text on the right.
-- center: Content on top and text on the bottom.
+- before: Content on top and text on the bottom.
-- end: Content on the right and text on the left.
+- below: Content on the right and text on the left.

 There are 3 content variants: